joostvangils/BPMN_RPA/README.md

 etc. etc.

 #### Loops
 You can create loops by using exclusive gateways.
 An exclusive gateway should always have two sequence flow arrows: one with the label "True" and the other with the label "False".
 The actual true/false decision isn't made in the exclusive gateway itself, but in the last Task before the exclusive gateway.
+A loop is started by a Task that is calling a Python script that returns a list.
+The task is recognized as the start of the loop by adding/using the attribute 'Loopcounter'.
+The loopcounter number is the starting point for the loop (for returning the n-th element of the list).
+The task before the Exclusive Gateway should be the 'More loop items?'
+Task.
+You can find this Task in the predefined Shapes.
+This Task should have two attributes: 'Function' with value 'loop_items_check' will call the loop_items_check() function in the WorkflowEngine object, and 'Loop_variable' with the variable name to loop as value.

 An example:<br>
 <a href="url"><img src="https://raw.githubusercontent.com/joostvangils/BPMN_RPA/main/Images/Loop_example.PNG" height="300" width="400" ></a>

 Explanation: